Narratives of Displacement

 - multiculturalism, interculturalism, transculturalism

 The conference aims to bring together scholars from different fields.
 We invite proposals from various disciplines including history, philosophy, sociology, anthropology, culture studies, media studies, political science, law, architecture, tourism, religious studies, literature, linguistics, psychology, etc.

-Proposals up to 250 words and a brief biographical note should be sent by 20 July 2019 to: firstname.lastname@example.org.
+Proposals up to 250 words should be sent by 20 August 2021 to: firstname.lastname@example.org.
+Download Paper proposal form.